elordin/threesixty/README.md

 Scalas combination of object oriented with functional programming is well suited for the task.
 It offers good modeling capabilities to properly model the domain, as well as the high level abstraction of the functional world very useful for data processing using e.g. map reduce.

+#### Akka and Spray

+The underlying framework for concurrency, networking, HTTP request and response handling etc. is [spray](http://spray.io) which in turn builds on [akka](http://akka.io).

+Aside from being light weight, efficient, network aware (and thus portable for cluster use) and easy to use it also offers low-on-boilerplate, type safe JSON conversions.

 ### Cassandra

 While the engine is designed to accommodate different database systems, we choose Cassandra for our exemplary implementation.